4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the Configuration File: conf/nameserver.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.
-* Modify zk_cluster to the address of the zk cluster that has been started. ip is the ip of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
-If zk is in cluster mode, separate it with commas, and the format is ip1:port1,ip2:port2, ip3:port3
+* Modify `zk_cluster` to the address of the zk cluster that has been started.
+Ip is the ip of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
+If zk is in cluster mode, separate it with commas, and the format is ip1:port1,ip2:port2, ip3:port3.
-* If you share zk with other OpenMLDB, you need to modify zk_root_path
+* If you share zk with other OpenMLDB, you need to modify `zk_root_path`.

 ```
 --endpoint=172.27.128.31:6527